rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 ssl_engine pkcs11;

-Update the location of certificate with the location where it was copied into the skc_library machine.
+Update the location of certificate with the location where it was copied into the SGX compute node.

-ssl_certificate "/root/nginx/nginxcert.pem";
+ssl_certificate "add absolute path of crt file";

 Update the KeyID with the KeyID received when RSA key was generated in KBS